tomwhite007/rename-angular-component/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots or Demo Repo**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or link to a repo to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: